Confirmation: Catholic Church

-In Eastern Catholic Churches, the usual minister of this sacrament is the parish priest, using olive oil consecrated by a bishop (i.e., chrism) and administering the sacrament immediately after baptism.
-This corresponds exactly to the practice of the early Church, when at first those receiving baptism were mainly adults, and of the non-Roman Catholic Eastern Churches.
+In Eastern Catholic Churches, the usual minister of this sacrament is the parish priest, using olive oil consecrated by a bishop (i.e. chrism) and administering the sacrament immediately after baptism.
+This corresponds exactly to the practice of the early Church, when at first those receiving baptism were mainly adults, and of the non-Latin Catholic Eastern Churches.

-The practice of the Eastern Churches gives greater emphasis to the unity of Christian initiation.
-That of the Latin Church more clearly expresses the communion of the new Christian with the bishop as guarantor and servant of the unity, catholicity and apostolicity of his Church, and hence the connection with the apostolic origins of Christ's Church.

-Rite of Confirmation in the West
+Rite of confirmation in the West

 The main reason why the West separated the sacrament of confirmation from that of baptism was to re-establish direct contact between the person being initiated with the bishops.
 In the Early Church, the bishop administered all three sacraments of initiation (baptism, confirmation and Eucharist), assisted by the priests and deacons and, where they existed, by deaconesses for women's baptism.
-The post-baptismal Chrismation in particular was reserved to the bishop.
-When adults no longer formed the majority of those being baptized, this Chrismation was delayed until the bishop could confer it.
+The post-baptismal chrismation in particular was reserved to the bishop.
+When adults no longer formed the majority of those being baptized, this chrismation was delayed until the bishop could confer it.
 Until the 12th century, priests often continued to confer confirmation before giving Communion to very young children.